West Indian cricket team in England in 1906: Match 1 v W.G. Grace's XI

 By a strange coincidence this match started on exactly the same day and date as the 1900 tour, i.e. Monday 11 June.
 The home team was styled W.G.
 Grace's XI rather than London County, mainly because London County had lost its first-class status at this time.
 The tourists left out Cameron, Morrison, Ollivierre and Parker.

 W.G.
 Grace's team won the toss and batted.
-The highlight of their innings was 105 by Albert Lawton out of 193 in 85 minutes, adding 150 for the fourth wicket with Edward Sewell in 70 minutes, the whole innings lasting just 3 and a half hours.
+The highlight of their innings was 105 by Albert Lawton out of 193 in 85 minutes, adding 150 for the fourth wicket with Edward Sewell in 70 minutes, the whole innings lasting just 3 1/2 hours.
 When they batted the West Indians did badly and were 87/6 at the close.
 Only Lebrun Constantine with 89 avoided complete disaster.
 Batting fourth he was ninth out and his runs were made out of 124 and came in just 95 minutes and scoring 60 of the 66 runs scored for the last four wickets.

 W.G.
 Grace did not enforce the follow-on and Archie Cumberbatch and Oliver Layne took a number of early wickets and reduced Grace's team to 53/7.
 However the tail added good runs with William Murch making a useful 53.
 Layne ending up with 6/74.
 Getting 376 for victory was never on but the tourists disappointed with 128 having been 7/38 at one stage.
 Bertie Harragin top scored with 50 made in 30 minutes with 5 6s, 4 4s and 2 2s, including 3 6s in one over from WG.
 The match was finished inside two days.

 Match 2 v Essex

 Ollivierre and Parker replaced Burton and Challenor.
 Essex won the toss, batted and made 226 on a cold day.
 Left-handed New Zealander Dan Reese top scored with 70 out of 178 in 140 minutes.
-When they batted the tourists did well with Oliver Layne making 106 in 3 hours, Harold Austin 74 in 2 and a half hours and Bertie Harragin 51 in 40 minutes to give the West Indians a first innings lead of 153.
+When they batted the tourists did well with Oliver Layne making 106 in 3 hours, Harold Austin 74 in 2 1/2 hours and Bertie Harragin 51 in 40 minutes to give the West Indians a first innings lead of 153.
 Austin and Harragin added 151 for the fourth wicket in 125 minutes.

 Batting again Essex did much better with Percy Perrin and Charlie McGahey scoring well and at the end of the second day they were 212/2, Perrin and McGahey adding 136 in the last 90 minutes of play.
 The tourists took a number of quick wickets early on the third day but a partnership of 95 for the last wicket in 50 minutes left them a target of 243.
 Only Sydney Smith with 46* scored many runs and they fell 111 runs short.